-Assessments are ongoing and formative, they are used to assess the learning and development of children in the EYFS.
+Assessments are ongoing and formative, they are used to assess the learning and development of children in the EYFS, Evidence for learning.
 Staff members will observe children to understand their level of achievement, interests and learning styles.
 This information will then be used to shape learning experiences for each child.
-Observations are shared with parents through journeys, parent evenings and end of year reports.
+Observations are shared with parents through books, review processes and parent's evenings.